smorrison-uoft/Point-Click-Shop/README.md

 # PointClickShop

-A Full-Stack ecommerce applicatiom where users can add, edit and delete items in their cart.
+A Full-Stack ecommerce application where users can add, edit and delete items in their cart.
 The items will save and export to the database.

 # Instructions